 The Catastrophic Coverage Stage

-You enter this stage after your out-of-pocket costs have reached $5,000.
+You enter this stage after your out-of-pocket costs have reached $5,000 in 2018 and $5,100 in 2019.
 During this stage, you usually pay a low copayment or coinsurance for prescription drugs.

-SilverScript Plus (PDP) is not available in Alaska.
+SilverScript Plus (PDP) and SilverScript Allure (PDP) are not available in Alaska.
 Back